LylaCoding/Website-Subpage-Scraper/README.md

 Usage:
 To use this script, you must have Python installed on your computer.
 To run the script, open a terminal and navigate to the directory where the script is saved.
 Then, type "python website-subpage-scraper.py" and hit enter.
 The script will prompt you for a URL to scrape (please note that you must include the http/https part of the url in order for the program to work), and then ask you whether you want to print the links to the terminal or save them to a file.
 The output will be printed to the terminal or saved to a file named "output.txt".

+Disclaimer:
+This tool should only be used on websites you have permision to use it on.
+This tool may not work on certain larger websites but may work on smaller sites like blogs for example.
+I accept no responsibilty for any trouble you may encure from using this tool.